zhang-informatics/Supplement_Conversational_agent/README.md

  # Dietary Supplement Conversational Agent

- This repository hosts code and dataset for research published in ["A Conversational Agent System for DietarySupplements Use"](https://github.com/esha-singh/Supplement_Conversational_agent/).
+ This repository hosts code and dataset for research published in ["A Conversational Agent System for Dietary Supplements Use"](https://github.com/esha-singh/Supplement_Conversational_agent/).

 ### Dataset
 The data used in this research is present in data folder in CSV format.